 Many majors at SHU require an internship for graduation, and SHU’s extensive network of recruitment partners allows for students in all majors to gain experience through internships, field placements, and practicums.
 Students also intern

 in New York City throughout the school year and in their home states during summer breaks.
-Approximately 99% of SHU graduates seeking employment are employed one year after graduation, and about 40% of the class attends graduate school.
+Approximately 95% of SHU graduates are employed or attending graduate school one year after graduation.

 Accelerated graduate degrees